 Communist Party Historians' Group

-In 1952 members of the group founded the journal, Past and Present.
+In January 1952 members of the group founded the journal, Past and Present.
 According to Robin Briggs, Christopher Hill was the prime mover of this venture.
-(10) Over the next few years the journal pioneered the study of working-class history and is "now widely regarded as one of the most important historical journals published in Britain today."
-(11)
+(14) Its aim was to break the mould of traditional historical journals by introducing new ideas and approaches, not least those of the social sciences.
+In its opening number, it said: "We shall make a consistent attempt to widen the somewhat narrow horizon of traditional historical studies among the English-speaking public.
+The serious student in the mid-twentieth-century can no longer rest in ignorance of the history and historical thought of the greater part of the world."
+(15) Over the next few years the journal pioneered the study of working-class history and is "now widely regarded as one of the most important historical journals published in Britain today."
+(16)

 Dona Torr

-Another member of the group Dona Torr helped included E. P. Thompson.
+Another member of the group Dona Torr helped E. P. Thompson in his work.
 When he published William Morris, Romantic to Revolutionary (1955) he acknowledged the help Torr gave him: "She has repeatedly laid aside her own work in order to answer my enquiries or to read drafts of my material, until I felt that parts of the book were less my own than a collaboration in which her guiding ideas have the main part.
 It has been a privilege to be associated with a Communist scholar so versatile, so distinguished, and so generous with her gifts".
-(17)
+(22)

 Khrushchev's de-Stalinzation Policy